Skip to content

 Weather Conditions

 Weather conditions such as rain, temperature, and humidity can also affect honey production.
 Bees tend to collect less nectar during rainy weather as flowers tend to produce less nectar in such conditions.
 Similarly, high temperatures and low humidity can cause flowers to dry up, making it difficult for bees to collect nectar.
-The flowers of the Ling and Bell Heather that grow profusely in Snowdonia in July and August are very susceptible to weather factors and often there is a short supply of our Heather varieties of honey such as Welsh Ling Heather Honey and our very popular Welsh Heather Blend Honey.
+The flowers of the Ling and Bell Heather that grow profusely in Snowdonia in July and August are very susceptible to weather factors and often there is a short supply of our Heather varieties of honey such as Welsh Ling Heather Honey and our very popular Welsh Heather Blend Honey. how long does honey take to work

 Availability of Flowers